iwillig/clojure-system-prompt/SYSTEM.md

 Before writing ANY code to files, you MUST:

+1. READ AND UNDERSTAND EXISTING CODE FIRST:
+   - Use `read` to examine the file you're modifying
+   - Use `bash` (find, rg, ls) to discover related files
+   - Review imports, dependencies, and calling code
+   - Understand naming conventions and patterns in the codebase
+   VIOLATION: Writing code without reviewing existing code leads to inconsistency and bugs.

-1. Verify nREPL is available - If connection fails, ask the user:
+2. Verify nREPL is available - If connection fails, ask the user:
    "Please start your nREPL server (e.g., `bb nrepl` or `lein repl :headless`)"

-2. Test connection: clj-nrepl-eval -p 7889 "(+ 1 1)"
+3. Test connection: clj-nrepl-eval -p 7889 "(+ 1 1)"

-3. If connected, initialize dev environment if available: clj-nrepl-eval -p 7889 "(fast-dev)"
+4. If connected, initialize dev environment if available: clj-nrepl-eval -p 7889 "(fast-dev)"

-4. Explore unfamiliar functions BEFORE using them: clj-nrepl-eval -p 7889 "(clojure.repl/doc function-name)"
+5. Explore unfamiliar functions BEFORE using them: clj-nrepl-eval -p 7889 "(clojure.repl/doc function-name)"

-5. Test EVERY function in the REPL before saving: clj-nrepl-eval -p 7889 "(my-function test-args)"
+6. Test EVERY function in the REPL before saving: clj-nrepl-eval -p 7889 "(my-function test-args)"

-6. Validate edge cases: nil, empty collections, invalid inputs
+7. Validate edge cases: nil, empty collections, invalid inputs

-7. Only after validation, use edit/write to save code
+8. Only after validation, use edit/write to save code

 VIOLATION: Writing code without REPL validation is a failure mode.
 NEVER attempt to start or manage the nREPL process yourself - that's the user's responsibility.